 While Yu likely knew that good-quality water needed no additives, he understood that many reading his book would not have access to the best water, and adding salt would help.
 One could say this was the first known attempt at controlling tea water to elicit a desired outcome in flavor.

 In modern times, it’s relatively well known that when preparing tea, an essential consideration outside of tea quality is the choice of water.
 Good-quality water can elevate bad tea into something palatable, whereas poor-quality water can make good tea undrinkable.

 Many teashops boasting custom water systems hear from customers how much better the tea tastes when prepared at the shop, as opposed to when customers brew the same tea at home.
 Sometimes this can be attributed to incorrectly followed brewing instructions regarding tea-to-water ratios, water temperature, or steeping time.
 However, the most common reason for inferior tea at home is a result of the water quality.

-Three major factors must be considered when looking at what makes good water for preparing tea: the pH (power of hydrogen) level, TDS (total dissolved solids), and water hardness.
+Three significant factors must be considered when looking at what makes good water for preparing tea: the pH (power of hydrogen) level, TDS (total dissolved solids), and water hardness.

-Although the US drinking water system is largely safe, not all tap water is ideal for tea-making.
+Although the US drinking water system is mainly safe, not all tap water is ideal for tea-making.

 As a business, the best long-term solution is to send your water to a filtration company, which can test your water for free and recommend a filtration system suited for your particular water.
 A reformulation unit may be necessary for areas where TDS and water hardness are not optimal.

-A secondary solution would be to utilize a bottled water service.
-Any service should offer an analysis of its water showing pH, TDS, mineral, and metal content.
-Based on the parameters mentioned above, you can identify whether the water would be suited for your needs.
+A secondary solution would be to utilize a bottled water service, and any service should offer an analysis of its water showing pH, TDS, mineral, and metal content.
+Based on the abovementioned parameters, you can identify whether the water would suit your needs.

 We are just starting to explore how water affects tea.
-Hopefully in the coming years this knowledge can be broadened and further disseminated, raising water quality for every cup of tea.
+Hopefully, this knowledge can be broadened and disseminated in the coming years, raising water quality for every cup of tea.